BlockchainCommons/spotbit/README.md

 The install script will set up a hidden service for you then show you the link after creating it.
 You can view this link anytime by looking at the file `/var/lib/tor/Spotbit/hostname` as root.
 You do not need to use Spotbit over tor.
 Note: you do not need to specify the port number in the address bar if you are using Tor.

 #### Running Spotbit
 To run the server, run `sudo systemctl start spotbit`.
 Spotbit will then start making http GET requests to all the exchanges you list in the config file.
 Over 100 exchanges are supported.
 The Flask server runs over port 5000.
-There are currently three API routes you can use:
+These are the API routes you can use:

 * `/status`
     - Returns a string message if the server is running